DarkStarSword/3d-fixes/The Forest/README.md

   crafting book pretty close to the mouse cursor.
 - ]: Sets a higher convergence (2.5) that will bring the inventory closer to the mouse cursor.
+- ~: Toggle the above two presets (I reassigned the inventory key to tab)

 You can save your own custom convergence & separation preset to these buttons.
 First, press the button you want to edit, then adjust the convergence and